Ethos & Values

 Brookfield Community School is committed to excellence both academically and pastorally and is proud to serve its community.
 It recognises the multicultural, multi-faith nature of the UK and the fact that society is forever changing in its nature.
 It also understands the vital role it has in ensuring that groups or individuals within the school are not subjected to intimidation or radicalisation by those wishing to unduly, or illegally, influence them.
 The school follows equal opportunities' guidance to prevent discrimination against any individual or group, regardless of faith, ethnicity, gender, sexuality, political or financial status, or similar.
 We are dedicated to preparing students for their adult life beyond the formal examined curriculum and ensuring that we promote and reinforce British values with all our students.

 The Government emphasises that schools are required to ensure that key ‘British Values’ are taught in all UK schools.
 The government set out its definition of British Values in the 2011 Prevent Strategy.

 - The rule of law

 - Tolerance of those of different faiths and beliefs

 Brookfield Community School uses strategies within the National curriculum and beyond to secure such outcomes for students.
-The examples that follow show some of the ways in which our school seeks to embed British values.
+The examples that follow show some ways in which our school seeks to embed British values.

 Democracy can be seen as a state of society characterised by equality of rights and privileges.
 It can also refer to our nation’s electoral systems.